Minimizing Visible Edges in Polyhedra: Proof of

 Now consider the line $\ell$ through $p$ and parallel to $e$, and let $\ell^+\subset \alpha$ denote the closed halfplane bounded by $\ell$ that does not contain $e$.
 Clearly, $\ell^+$ does not contain vertices $v_1,\ldots ,v_4$, either.
 Note, however, that $P$ must have at least one vertex in $\ell^+$ visible to $p$.
 Indeed, let $S$ be a circle centered at $p$, and project orthographically all the segments on the boundary of $P$ that are visible to $p$ onto $S$.
 Since each segment projects to a circular arc shorter than a semicircle, then $S\cap \ell^+$ contains the endpoint of an arc, which is the projection of a vertex $v_5$ of $P$ in $\ell^+$.

 We have determined five vertices, $v_1$, $v_2$, $v_3$, $v_4$, and $v_5$, that correspond to distinct edges of $\mathcal P$ of which $p$ sees at least a positive portion.
-Since $e$ is distinct from all such edges, we conclude that $p$ sees a positive portion of at least six edges of $\mathcal P$.
+Since $e$ is distinct from these five edges, we conclude that $p$ sees a positive portion of at least six edges of $\mathcal P$.

 Now suppose that $s_1$ or $s_2$ has zero length, i.e., it is an endpoint of the edge $e$.
 If $u=w_1=w_2$, then $u$ is the endpoint of at least three edges of $\mathcal{P}$: edge $e$ and two additional edges; we may assume that $v_1$ and $v_2$ correspond to two edges incident to $u$ other than $e$.
 The same argument holds for $s_2$.
 We conclude that $p$ sees at least six edges of $\mathcal{P}$ (albeit, possibly only one endpoint of some of these edges). \end{proof}